ntrezowan/the-plain/_posts/2020-11-13-installing-ansible-tower-in-rhel.md

         $ ansible-tower-service restart

-9. Go to [https://IP_ADDRESS](https://IP_ADDRESS) and login with admin user and use your Red Hat or Red Hat Satellite credentials to install the license.
+9. Go to [https://IP_ADDRESS](https://IP_ADDRESS) and login with admin user and use your Red Hat Satellite credentials to install the license.